 Richmond is situated close to Syon Park, a grand 16th-century mansion that has been home to the Earls of Northumberland for more than 400 years.
 The 17th-century Ham House and the Georgian villa, Marble Hill House, are nearby stately homes that provide a fascinating insight into 17th and 18th-century court life.
 For an eccentric architectural contrast, visit Horace Walpole's Strawberry Hill House, Britain's finest example of Georgian gothic revival architecture.

-On the north side of Kew Bridge you'll find the excellent Steam Museum, which is packed full of working examples of industrial engines, as well as a steam train.
+On the north side of Kew Bridge you'll find the excellent London Museum of Water and Steam, which is packed full of working examples of industrial engines, as well as a steam train.
 The Musical Museum next door houses a far more delicate collection – a world-class exhibition of automatic instruments.
 In Richmond, you can learn about the fascinating history of the area at the Museum of Richmond.

 Richmond's maze of cobbled streets is packed full of small, independently-owned shops selling antiques, organic foods, books, fine art and designer clothes.
 Try The Open Book or Titfertat Hats for starters.

 The area also contains a large selection of small art galleries, among which are the Riverside Gallery, Orleans House Gallery and the Richmond Hill Gallery.
 In the evening, you can catch a show at the Orange Tree or Richmond theatres.